collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 In this tutorial, we will explore how to use _soundworks_ to create clients that run within a _Node.js_ process, opening new possibilities of creating application outside Web Browsers.

-Indeed, this functionality allows to create applications that can work in screenless embedded hardware, such as the Raspberry Pi, allowing to access some fonctionnalities, such as controlling a motor or a LED, which are hard to achieve in sandboxed environment that are Web browsers.
+Indeed, this functionality allows to create applications that can work in screen less embedded hardware, such as the Raspberry Pi, allowing to access some functionalities, such as controlling a motor or a LED, which are hard to achieve in sandboxed environment that are Web browsers.

 To illustrate this possibility and discover some of the tools you have at hand to help you, we will build a very simple application where a browser controller client can trigger a sound synthesized by another client running in a Node.js process.